 Dear Comp Complainant Name},

-I apologize for the frustration you have for the organization.
+I apologize for the frustration you have with the organization.
 I assure you that your complaint has been forwarded to the concerned department and strict action is being taken to rectify the situation.

 Your satisfaction with our services and your feedback as a client is very important to us.
 As we look into the matter, I would be happy to answer any further questions.